InsightsInsight - Commercial Property - UPDATED: April 13, 2022 12:00 pm

-- Include the terms expressly agreed between the parties
+- Include the terms expressly agreed between the parties;

-- Have been signed by all parties
+- Have been signed by all parties; and

 - Include offer, acceptance, consideration and an intention to create a legal relationship.

-If the Heads of Terms are “Subject to Contract” can the Tenant move into the property while the finer points are negotiated?
+In Commercial Property transactions, if the Heads of Terms are “Subject to Contract” can the Tenant move into the property while the finer points are negotiated?

 If negotiations are likely to take some time, and the Tenant urgently needs to move into the property, then both parties should consider a Tenancy at Will whilst the lease is negotiated.